lolgab/snunit/README.md

 This configuration passes all requests sent to the port `8081` to the application `myapp`.

-To know more about configuring NGINX Unit, refer to [their documentation](http://unit.nginx.org/configuration).
+To know more about configuring NGINX Unit, refer to [its documentation](http://unit.nginx.org/configuration).

 To deploy the setting you can use curl: